nowinoa/nowinoa/README.md

  ---

 ### :woman_technologist: About Me :
 Hi there!
-I'm Ainhoa, a second-year Computer Science student at Greenwich University with a passion for software and web development.
+I'm Ainhoa, a third-year Computer Science student at Greenwich University with a passion for software and web development.

 ### Qualifications:
 - Frontend Development Bootcamp at the University of Birmingham and EdX